Mittenwald, a lovely and colorful town

-When driving south from Landshut, I tried to avoid the Autobahn. so I took on a quaint country road.
+When traveling south from Landshut, I tried to avoid the Autobahn, so I took on a quaint country road.
 After a couple of hours driving through South Bavaria, I arrived in Mittenwald.
-A lovely and colorful Bavarian town it is known for their painted Facades on the buildings called Lüftmalerei.
+A lovely and colorful Bavarian town, which is known for painted Facades on the buildings called Lüftmalerei.

 The best picture opportunity I had one morning of St. Peter and Paul church (left), when I was making my Bakery run to Cafe Obermarkt in Mittenwald (red facade to the right

 Redesigned, the historic center radiates with a giant Violin, I saw small streams and squares throughout the town.
 The Violin making in Mittenwald is bursting with history.

 At the first evening I walked to the city center.
 I noticed the sun giving an interesting reflection off the mountain